Resphinx/Maze/README.md

 # Known bugs which will be fixed:
 1. Dashing in the maze (with Space key) can be buggy if the space is pressed during the dash.
-2. For limited open walls (with another Opening value than 0,1) may cause the player stick in the walls if entered fron certain angles.
+2. For limited open walls (with another Opening value than 0,1) may cause the player stick in the walls if entered from certain angles.

 # Future todos
 1. Importing text-based maze definitions.